marvinjude/chess-tournament/README.md

 - [ ] Theme swithing on mobile
 - [ ] Make 'Generate Random' more random instead of using a finitie set of FEN
 - [ ] Improve Perf
+- [ ] Setup GitHub Actions to deploy to Netlify only when tests pass

 ### Credits